zhuang-li/torchSS/README.md

 ===========================================================================
 ## About this code

 This code was developed by me for our paper *Normalization with End-to-End Attention Model for Learning Tweet Similarity*.
-However， it is only an implementation for the original idea.
+In this paper, we propose a novel approach to improve the performance of deep semantic similarity models with unsupervised pre-training.
+However, this code is only an implementation for the original idea.
 We've already modified it and migrated our code to another platform.
 The final version of code along with the explanation of ideas and the full experiment results for the paper would be released after paper published.

 ## For the Code Reviewers of MILA

 Although it is not an official experiment code, I think it is good as the sample code.
-It is not long ,easy to read and clean.<br>
+It is not long, easy to read and clean.<br>
 **Note:** The code in `examples` is written by [Element-Research](https://github.com/Element-Research/), which is only for learning by myself.
 So if you want to check my code, `sentenceSim` includes the main experiment code, `utils` includes the pre-processing code, `tests` includes gradient check code and `models` includes a LSTM model.

 ## Requirements